Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and Classification in Mammography: Experiment and Result

-Accuracy is the proportion of true results (both true positives and true negatives) among the total number of cases examined.
+\item ACC (Accuracy): Accuracy is the proportion of true results (both true positives and true negatives) among the total number of cases examined, the corresponding clinical term is “specificity”.
 It gives a straightforward measure of how often the classifier is correct. where $TP$, $TN$, $FP$ and $FN$ represent the numbers of true positives, true negatives, false positives, and false negatives, respectively.